shan-kmr/loop-news/README.md

 1. **Search Results Caching**:
    - Search results are cached with a key of `{query}_{count}_{freshness}`
    - Default cache validity is 1 hour
-   - Stored in a local JSON file (`search_history.json` for anonymous users or user-specific files for logged-in users)
+   - Stored in a local JSON file (user-specific for logged-in users)

 2. **Model Caching**:
    - Llama model files are cached in a local directory (`llama_model_cache`)